fluent/website/plugin.rst

       +-----+------------------------------------------+
   Default is ``%Y%m%d`` which splits files every day.
 Use ``%Y%m%d%H`` to split files every hour.

+time_slice_wait
+  Wait time before flushing the buffer.
+Default is 10 minutes.

+time_format
+  Format of the time written in files.
+Default is ISO-8601.

 utc
   Uses UTC for path formatting.
 Default is localtime.

-time_wait
-  Wait time before flushing the buffer.
-Default is 10 minutes.

 compress
   Compress flushed files.
 Supported algorithm is gzip.
 Default is no-compression.